A LEADERSHIP DIALOGUE

 Phil Donato MP

-The students and mentors gathered at Hive Orange to mark the end of the TEN4TEN Leadership Dialogue.
+The Hive Orange was the venue to mark the end of the 2022 TEN4TEN Leadership Dialogue.

 RDA Central West would also like to thank the mentors involved in the program this year for their time, commitment and contribution which was greatly valued by their mentees.

 BREAKFAST CAREER TALK AND CATCHUP WITH CLINT GIDDINGS

 Clint Giddings, 2022 NSW VET Trainer/Teacher of the Year and school careers advisor met with students and mentors for a casual chat about career journeys and pathways.

 Mentors and RDA staff highlighted their own career paths, showing that the journey ahead may not always be how you envisage it will be.